bhaskarvilles/loveit-hugo/content/posts/2024-09-17-indian-AAA-game-market.md

 #### Technological Capability: India is Ready, But...
 India has the technical talent to develop AAA games.
 Studios like Rockstar India have contributed to major projects like *Red Dead Redemption 2*, and many Hollywood blockbusters have been animated in Indian studios.
 With tools like Unreal Engine and AI-powered software available, creating high-quality games has become more accessible.

 However, the real challenge lies in art direction and storytelling. *Black Myth: Wukong* shines not only because of its technical excellence but also its compelling narrative and stunning art direction – something that requires a fusion of artistic and technical expertise.
-In India, there’s often a disconnect between developers and artists, with each focusing on their domain without much collaboration.
+In India, there's often a disconnect between developers and artists, with each focusing on their domain without much collaboration.
 Game development, however, requires a seamless integration of both.

 ![Blackmyth Wukong](https://gmedia.playstation.com/is/image/SIEPDC/black-myth-wukong-screenshot-01-en-24jan24?$1600px$)